markNZed/TaskFlow/README.md

 * Task Definition that conform to a generic Task schema
   * A Task may reference data not provided by T@skFLow
 * Task Function available in one or more Task Environment(s)
-  * A Task Functions may use services not provided by T@askFlow
+  * A Task Function may use services not provided by T@askFlow
 * Task Data available in one or more Task Environment(s)
   * Task Data may use services not provided by T@skFlow

 For example, a chat application is a simple Task (receive user input, return language model response) and the management of the conversation history (e.g., displaying or deleting previous messages) is another Task (or sequence of Tasks).
 Unlike a chat interface, T@skFlow generates any user interface depending on the implementation of a Task.
 Unlike a workflow application, T@skFlow uses Tasks to dynamically build a user interface (UI) rather than providing a UI to configure a workflow (a workflow-like tool could, in theory, be built using T@askFlow).

-The concpet of **Task Instance** refers to a particular Task Definition object.
+The concept of **Task Instance** refers to a particular object confirming to the Task Definition.

-The concept of **Task Context** refers to the total data and functionality used by the Task this may be beyond the Task Function and Task Data.
+The concept of **Task Context** refers to the total data and functionality used by the Task, this may extend beyond the Task Function and Task Data.

-A Task Function may be distributed across multiple Task Environments, intra-task communication uses the task.state object (in particular task.state.request and task.state.response).
-The Task Function sends commands to the Task Processor using task.command and task.commandArgs Only the Task Function writes to task.command
+A Task Function may be distributed across multiple Task Environments, intra-task communication uses the task.state object (in particular `task.state.request` and `task.state.response`).
+The Task Function sends commands to the Task Processor using task.command and `task.commandArgs` Only the Task Function writes to `task.command`

+The Task Function may implement a state machine using `task.state.current` and the Task Processor may provide support features for this.

 ## Task Processor

-Tasks are processed by Task Processors, there are two Task Processors implemented in T@skFlow: NodeJS Task Processor and React Task Processor.
+Tasks are processed by Task Processors, currently there are two Task Processors implemented in T@skFlow.
 The NodeJS Task Processor runs Node on a server and the React Task Processor runs React in a web browser.
-The NodeJS Task Processor and React Task Processor communicate using websockets or REST style HTTP API.
+The NodeJS Task Processor and React Task Processor communicate with the Hub using websocket and HTTP API.
 The NodeJS Task Processor and React Task Processor are implemented in Javascript.

 The NodeJS Task Processor provides a kernel for evaluating Task functions.
 Tasks are asynchronous.
-Some Tasks may run on the NodeJS Task Processor without user interaction.
+Tasks may run on the NodeJS Task Processor without user interaction.
 Tasks may use software/AI to decide on the next Task to start.
-The NodeJS Task Processor uses Node Javascript and the Express framework.
+The NodeJS Task Processor uses Node and the Express framework.

 The React Task Processor (user interface) provides a kernel for evaluating Task functions and generic web functionality (e.g., current user location).
-Tasks may use user input to decide on the next Task to start.
-The React Task Processor runs in a web browser using the React Javascript library with MUI user interface components.
+User input may change Task state and start new Tasks.
+The React Task Processor runs in a web browser using the React Javascript library with Material UI (MUI) user interface components.

-Task Processor communication uses either websockets (e.g., for real-time interaction) or REST style HTTP API.
+Task Processor communication uses either websockets (e.g., for real-time interaction) or HTTP API.

 ### Task Environment

-The Task Processor provides a Task Environment for the Task to run in.
+The Task Processor provides a Task Environment for the Task Function to run in.
 The NodeJS Task Processor currently provides a Node Javascript environment.
 The React Task Processor currently provides a React Javascript environment.
-Eventually the Task Environment will be decoupled from the Task Processor so a Task Processor can provide multiple Task Environments.
+The Task Environment could be decoupled from the Task Processor so a Task Processor could provide multiple Task Environments.

 ### SubTask

-A SubTask expects to be passed a Task instance and returns the same Task instance.
+A SubTask expects to receives a Task instance and returns the same Task instance.
 The SubTask assumes it is called from a Task.
 The SubTask runs within a Task Environment (i.e., it is part of the Task Processor) and provides a standard interface for Task functionality that is shared across many Tasks.
-The SubTask may return asynchronously e.g., the response field could include a promise in Javascript.
+The SubTask may return asynchronously e.g., the `task.response` field could include a promise in Javascript.

-There may be side-effects from a SubTask, for example, it may return results to a Task on another Task Processor using a WebSocket.
+There may be side-effects from a SubTask, for example, it may return results to a Task on another Task Processor using the Task Processor's web socket connection to the Hub.

 ## Task Hub